Green Gladiator: 1968 Kaiser M715 Military Pickup – Sold?

 The Dodge Dakota may have been the first post-World War II civilian convertible pickup truck, however, the Kaiser Jeep M715 Military Pickup preceded it by two decades.
-Just came across what appears to be a nicely restored 1968 example currently listed here on Craigslist in Ormond Beach, Florida (Daytona) for $18,900.
+Just came across what appears to be a nicely restored 1968 example originally listed in June 2021 on Craigslist in Ormond Beach, Florida (Daytona) for $18,900.

 Kaiser Jeep produced a light military version of its civilian Gladiator pickup truck from 1967 to 1969.
 The most noticeable difference between the Civilian and Military versions was the latter’s convertible top.
 The M715 was sometimes called the “Five quarter (ton)”, for its 1-1/4 ton payload rating.
 In a departure from its purpose-built predecessor, the Dodge M37, the M715 was the first “M”-series U.S. tactical vehicle to use primarily commercial components; the first in a series of militarized commercial off-the-shelf (“COTS”) vehicle procurements.
 From 1967 to 1969, Kaiser produced slightly more than 30K M715 trucks at their Toledo, Ohio, plant.
 Another fun fact: the M715 230 cubic inch, better known as the “Tornado Six”, has the singular distinction of being the first mass-produced overhead cam automobile engine made in post-World War II America.